sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - query-group.md

            from the document to send as an image to the multimodal LLM.
-           If you configure "region":"automatic", then indicate the relevant excerpt either by including queries in the group that target text near the image,
+           If you configure "region":"automatic", then indicate the relevant excerpt either by including queries in the group that target text near the photo,
            or by specifying the nearby text in the Chunk Scoring Text parameter */ "region": "automatic"
         },